-SE ID Properties '00' (The global Application PIN is disabled AND the Universal PIN is disabled) OR (The globa Application PIN is disabled AND the Universal PIN is enabled and used) (The global Application PIN is enabled) OR (The global Application PIN is disabled AND the Universal PIN is enabled but not used)
+SE ID Properties '00' (The global Application PIN is disabled AND the Universal PIN is disabled) OR (The global Application PIN is disabled AND the Universal PIN is enabled and used) '01' (The global Application PIN is enabled) OR (The global Application PIN is disabled AND the Universal PIN is enabled but not used)

 The above requirements are derived from table 9.1.
-A multi-application capability UICC shall support the use of SE00 and SE01 in order to allow application verification requirement to be replaced by the Universal PIN.
-A multi-application capability terminal shall support SEID referencing in EF{ARR} .
+A multi-application capability UICC that supports the universal PIN shall also support the use of SE00 and SE01 in order to allow application verification requirement to be replaced by the Universal PIN.
+A multi-application capability terminal shall support SEID referencing in $EF{ABR}$ .